- Best Driver for Mid-Handicap Golfers

 Q: Driver vs Fairway Woods: What is the Difference?

 A: Drivers and fairway are very similar in their appearance and internal constructions.
-The most visually apparent difference is the size of the club head and the static loft.
-Driver are larger in size and tend to have less loft than fairway woods.
+The most visually apparent difference is the size of the club head and the static loft options.
+Driver are larger in size and tend to have less loft at lest 5 degrees and can be up to 12 degrees than fairway woods.
+They differ in the moment of inertia too.
 Drivers are designed to hit the golf ball off a tee.
 Fairway woods are built to hit the ball from both a tee and several different ground conditions.
-The difference in the sole shapes of these two clubs make the better suited to different situations around the golf course.
+The difference in the sole shapes and adjustable weights of these two clubs make the better suited to different situations around the golf course.

 Q: What is an Adjustable Driver, and Does it Really Matter?

-A: Adjustable drivers have become more popular as movable weights and custom club fitting is advancing.
-Adjustable drivers allow golfers and club builders to fit golfers into their ideal setups more easily.
-Adjustable hosels can create an array of lofts, face angles, and shot shape biases all within a single production head.
-Moveable weights can influence forgiveness, spin, and shot shapes as well.
-Getting the right face angle, loft, and center of gravities are critical in getting your best driver fit.
+A: Adjustable drivers have become more popular as movable weights and custom club fitting with adjustable hosel is advancing long time.
+Adjustable drivers with adjustable weights allow golfers and club builders to fit golfers into their ideal setups more easily.
+Adjustable hosels can create an array of change the loft, face angles, and shot shape biases all within a single production head.
+Moveable weights can influence forgiveness, center of gravity, sweet spot, shaft flex, swing speeds, spin, and shot shapes as well.
+Getting the right face angle, loft, and center of gravities and sweet spot are critical in getting your best driver fit.